geoelectric/ui_auto_best_practice/uiabp.md

 * As above, flow logic is a warning sign in tests.
 Make sure it’s really the right thing to do.
 Most tests don't require logic.

     An exception is for loops in tests that generate something against the system.
 Those can be valuable for seeing if generating a lot of something causes issues.

+* The one thing a test function does is run a single test scenario.
+Acceptance test scenarios often perform multiple functions against the system.
+Do not confuse this with the test function doing multiple things: one flow sequence is one thing.

+* Underscoring the no magic values code practice, verifying against a literal magic value is a warning sign.
+If the value can be named meaningfully, do so.

+    The problem with magic values is that you often don't know their significance.
+This is bad everywhere, but especially bad in a verification as that will determine the correctness of the test.
+Naming these values both better documents the test and makes the code significantly more reviewable.
+This is covered more below.

 * Generally, don’t verify against an expression.
 Assign expressions to variables, then verify that.

     This does not apply to simple unary operations like negating flags or simple comparisons like X == something, but does to most other kinds of expressions.

-    The reasons to do this are avoiding yet another type of magic value (expressions are this as well if not very obvious) and because you can easily do a log or debug watch against a named value, but not against an inline expression.
+    By assigning expressions to a named variable, you avoid yet another type of magic value--expressions are this as well if not very obvious.
+It also serves maintenance, as you can easily do a log or debug watch against a named value, but not against an inline expression.

-* Only compute verification values if you’re testing a rule that is that computation
+* Only compute verification values if you’re testing a rule that includes that computation

-    If your rule is that when I take two pictures, I get two thumbnails but four photo files (HDR and non-HDR?) it’s perfectly appropriate to have:
+    If the rule is that when I take two pictures, I get two thumbnails but twice as many photo files (HDR and non-HDR?) it’s perfectly appropriate to have:

         def test_take_photos(count):
             expected_thumbnails = count